peterwilli/Colab_SFTP/README.md

 However, as I noticed during my research, the storage quickly adds up and causes problems, there's nothing worse than having a trained model finished, only to find out the runtime restarted and the model didn't persist in Drive.

-I didn't want to buy more storage, as I barely use Google Drive anyway, aside for it being a "gateway" where I download the model to my own computer.
+I didn't want to buy more storage, as I barely use Google Drive anyway, aside for it being a "gateway" where I download the model to my own computer and on top of that, you need to have your computer connected to Colab anyway if you want the runtime to run for longer, so why not use the connection to your PC you already have?!

 This made me look for an alternative, where instead of mounting a folder on Google Drive, I could mount a folder that is synced locally with a folder on my own PC.